silverwind/droppy/README.md

 node droppy
 ````
 By default, the server will listen on [https](https://localhost/).
 On first startup, you'll be prompted for a username and password for your first account.
 To list, add or remove accounts, either use the configuration dialog or see `node droppy help`.
-####Systemd
-If you'd like to run droppy as a systemd service, there's a sample service file provided in `examples/droppy.service`

 ##Configuration
 Configuration is done through `config.json`, which is copied from `config.json.example` on the first run, with these contents: